UBIEEE/Git-GitHub-Workshop/slides.md

 `git commit -m "Added the README.md"`.

 If you use `git status` now, you should be informed that there are no untracked changes.

+> If you get an "author identity unknown error", follow the instructions to configure your name and email.
+These will be included in every commit you make on any repository.

 ---